digital-fabric/polyphony/docs/index.md

 ## Going further

-To learn more about using Polyphony to build concurrent applications, read the technical overview below, or look at the [included examples](https://github.com/digital-fabric/polyphony/tree/9e0f3b09213156bdf376ef33684ef267517f06e8/examples/README.md).
+To learn more about using Polyphony to build concurrent applications, continue reading, or look at the [bundled examples](https://github.com/digital-fabric/polyphony/tree/9e0f3b09213156bdf376ef33684ef267517f06e8/examples/README.md).
-A thorough reference is forthcoming.
+A thorough API reference is forthcoming.

 ## Contributing to Polyphony